romadrutskii/nextjs-github-search/README.md

 npm i
 ```

-After modules installation, you need to set up your `.env` file.
+After modules installation, you need to set up your `.env.local` file.
 It should look like this:

 ```bash